 Architecture in Miami

 While Miami has the biggest Art Deco district in the world, it doesn’t mean that the city has nothing else.
-The downtown area is filled with beautiful historic buildings that also worth exploring.
+The downtown area is filled with beautiful historic buildings that are also worth exploring.
 Historic architecture, no matter big or small, could be found standing in the urban area among the modern and high-rise apartment buildings – and how I love those modern apartments with big windows, balconies, and a view of the Biscayne Bay!

 Mediterranean Revival was a style introduced in the United States in the 19th century – it is a mix of various styles, taking references from Spanish Renaissance, Spanish Colonial, Italian Renaissance, French Colonial, Beaux-Arts, Arabic Andalusian architecture, and Venetian Gothic architecture.